ws1227/YJSafeKVO/README.md

 }];
 ```

-Reading this is much natural semantically, or you can simply just call "-observe:" by using `OBSV` macro.
+Reading this is much natural semantically, or you can simply just call "-observe:" by using `PACK` macro.

 ```
 [A observe:PACK(B, name) updates:^(id A, id B, id _Nullable newName) {